A Strategic Framework for Organisations Navigating Uncertainty

 The Lookout Function

 On a longship, the Lookout stood at the bow — not to row, not to navigate, but to watch.
 To surface what was ahead before the rest of the crew could see it.
+Rocks, weather, other vessels, the shape of an unfamiliar coastline.

 In an organisation, the Lookout function works the same way.
 Lookouts are individuals with a demonstrated ability to perceive signals, patterns, and emerging conditions before they become visible to the majority.
 This is not an analytical skill.
 It is a perceptual one.